For more information, please see the Personal Information Collection Notice issued by Autonomy First Lawyers Pty Ltd.

 (k) process any transactions by you and send notices about your transactions;

-(l) confirm your identity for the purposes of the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (Cth) and assess applications or creditworthiness for premier or business accounts or products and services offered to premier or business accounts with third parties;
+(l) confirm your identity for the purposes of the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (Cth) and assess applications for creditworthiness;

 (m) resolve disputes, collect fees, and troubleshoot problems;